No Plan Selected

-The 529 Plan Comparison Tool is intended to provide an estimate of savings, fees, and potential tax advantages of 529 plans based on (a) information on 529 Plans obtained from publicly available sources, including plan disclosure documents and web sites, (b) assumptions, some of which may be provided by the user, with regard to the asset based fee percentage and the rate of return on savings, and (c) information provided by the user.
+The 529 Plan Comparison Tool is intended to provide an estimate of savings, fees, and potential state tax advantages of 529 plans based on (a) information on 529 Plans obtained from publicly available sources, including plan disclosure documents and web sites, (b) assumptions, some of which may be provided by the user, with regard to the asset-based fee percentage, and the rate of return on savings, and (c) information provided by the user.
 These hypothetical scenarios are intended to be an illustration of potential outcomes and are not to be considered advice or recommendations and are not guarantees of future results.

 The 529 Plan Comparison Tool is supplied, maintained, and powered by Invite Education, LLC and Invite Education, LLC does not guarantee the accuracy, suitability or usefulness of these results, and shall not be responsible for any investment or trading decisions, gains or losses, or advice resulting from this analysis.

 Please consult investment, tax or legal advisors for qualified professional advice in these areas.

 All investing is subject to risk, including the possible loss of the money invested.

 For more information about any 529 college savings plan, contact the plan provider to obtain a program description, which includes disclosure regarding investment objectives, risks, charges, expenses and other information, and read and consider the program description carefully before investing.